-The JAD concept is prepared annually by Europol in consultation with the EU MS, Eurojust, Frontex and OLAF (acting within its competence), after seeking strategic guidance from COSI.
+The JAD concept is prepared annually by Europol in coordination with Frontex and in consultation with the EU MS and other relevant EU agencies and bodies after seeking strategic guidance from COSI.

 1.5.
 Fact sheets of results and promotional materials